Petrol, diesel prices rise again, reach record highs

-NEW DELHI: Petrol and diesel prices on Friday touched record high levels across the country after rates were increased for the fourth time this week.
+NEW DELHI, May 14: Petrol and diesel prices on Friday touched record high levels across the country after rates were increased for the fourth time this week.

 Petrol price was hiked by 29 paise per litre and diesel by 34 paise a litre, according to a price notification by state-owned fuel retailers.